SciCatProject/documentation/Development/Data_Model.md

 ### DatasetLifecycle

 There are many temporal operations for a dataset and they do not need to be stored inside the model.
 This model contains information relating to the status of the dataset but not the metadata itself.
 The archive location, date that it should become public and information about archiving or retrieval.
+Technically the DatasetLifecycle is however `embedded` into the Dataset documents

 ## Job